nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                 - Replace the Domibus war
                 - Run the appropriate DB migration script(mysql-5.0.1-to-5.0.2-migration.ddl for MySQL or oracle-5.0.1-to-5.0.2-migration.ddl for Oracle)
 ### Partitioning (only oracle)
-#### Situation A: partitioning an existing 5.0.2 database, that contains user messages
+#### Situation A: partitioning an existing 5.0.2 database, that contains user messages and was not partitioned

                     - Run as sys:
     GRANT EXECUTE ON DBMS_LOCK TO <edelivery_user>;